Bamboo Fleece Info

 I personally enjoy working with the 400gsm weight.

-my most recent yard of bamboo fleece had a shrinkage rate of about 14%.
+My most recent yard of bamboo fleece had a shrinkage rate of about 14%.
 This is normal.

 To avoid a finished pad wrinkling after sewing, make sure to fully "prep" the fabric.